Package insert / prescribing information

 For peripheral injections, the catheter is introduced at the antecubital fossa into an appropriate size arm vein.
 In order to reduce the potential for extravasation during peripheral injection, a catheter of approximately 20 cm in length should be employed.

 Central catheter injections are usually made with a power injector with an injection rate of between 10 and 30 mL/second.
 When making peripheral injections, rates of 12 to 20 mL/second should be used, depending on the size of the vein.
-Also, since contrast medium may remain in the arm vein for an extended period following injection, it may be advisable to flush the vein, immediately following injection with an appropriate volume (20-25 mL) of 5% Dextrose in water or normal saline.
+Also, since contrast medium may remain in the arm vein for an extended period following injection, it may be advisable to flush the vein, immediately following injection with an appropriate volume (20 to 25 mL) of 5% Dextrose in water or normal saline.

 How is MD-76R Supplied